Vietnam.vn - Nền tảng quảng bá Việt Nam

 untitled.png

-According to Mr. Oemar Idoe, Head of Environment, Climate and Agriculture Projects, GIZ Vietnam, staff who are in direct contact with wild animals at risk of contracting zoonotic diseases, such as staff at wildlife farms and agencies inspecting these farms, are facing the highest risk.
+According to Mr. Oemar Idoe, Head of Environment, Climate and Agriculture Projects, GIZ Vietnam, staff who often have direct contact with wild animals at risk of contracting zoonotic diseases, such as staff at wildlife farms and agencies inspecting these farms, are facing the highest risk.
 Providing them with full information about the risks and self-protection measures will help to prevent the disease from spreading in the community.

 picture1.jpg

-Captive wildlife farming poses a risk of spreading disease
+Captive wildlife farming poses a risk of spreading disease.

 According to international guidelines, biosecurity measures can be divided into 7 groups: Farm management; waste management; feed management; veterinary; animal management, transport; safety and competence of farm staff.